arangodb/docs-hugo/site/content/3.12/data-science/arangographml/getting-started.md

 import arangoml
 arangoml = %enable_arangoml
 ```

+{{<tip>}}Other ArangoGraphML Magic Commands are available!
+See the full list by running `%lsmagic` in a notebook cell.{{</tip>}}

 {{< /tab >}}

 {{< tab "Self-managed" >}}

+The `ArangoML` class is the main entry point for the `arangoml` package.
+It requires the following parameters:
+- `hosts`: The ArangoDB host(s) to connect to.
+This can be a single host or a list of hosts.
+- `username`: The ArangoDB username to use for authentication.
+- `password`: The ArangoDB password to use for authentication.
+- `ca_cert_file`: (Optional) The path to the CA certificate file to use for TLS verification.
+- `user_token`: (Optional) The ArangoDB user token to use for authentication.
+This is an alternative to username/password authentication.
+- `projects_endpoint`: The URL to the ArangoGraphML Projects Service.
+- `training_endpoint`: The URL to the ArangoGraphML Training Service.
+- `prediction_endpoint`: The URL to the ArangoGraphML Prediction Service.

 It is possible to instantiate an ArangoML object in multiple ways:

 1. via parameters